2021 Recruitment Cycle

-Interested applicants are encouraged to apply to our program in June 2020 for a July 2021 program start
+Interested applicants are encouraged to apply to our program through ERAS in June 2021 for a July 2022 program start.

 The Advanced Heart Failure and Transplant (AHFTx) Fellowship Program accepts fellowship applications through the Electronic Residency Application Service (ERAS).
 Interested applicants should expect to submit their application through ERAS in June for matriculation into the program in July of the following calendar year, or approximately 13 months after application submission.